GEM-TAMU/XGBest-WQ-Prediction/readme.md

     ## [1] "Time of last build: 2024-07-07 09:15:24.713642"

-**This project contains the R code for:** Jain, Shubham; Bawa, Arun;
-Mendoza, Katie; Srinivasan, Raghavan; Parmar, Rajbir; Smith, Deron;
-Wolfe, Kurt; Johnston, John M., 2024, Enhancing Prediction and Inference of Daily In-stream Nutrient and Sediment Concentrations using an Extreme Gradient Boosting based Water Quality Estimation Tool - XGBest. ***Manuscript Under Review***.
+**This project contains the R code for:** Jain, S., Bawa, A., Mendoza, K., Srinivasan, R., Parmar, R., Smith, D., Wolfe, K. and Johnston, J.M., 2025.
+Enhancing prediction and inference of daily in-stream nutrient and sediment concentrations using an extreme gradient boosting based water quality estimation tool-XGBest.
+Science of the Total Environment, 963, p.178517.

 ## Required data